-So why did I call this post “Treacle Mining” ?
-Well, when I was a kid, my folks, and particularly my paternal grandfather, always used to refer to Ticknall as being the home of a now abandoned treacle mine.
-Still, my paternal grandfather used to make up all sorts of stuff and spoke in a language that I never could understand.
-Let’s just say he spoke very much in the vernacular, although in his case the local region in which his dialect was spoken was limited pretty much to his own house.
+Well, when I was a kid, my folks, and particularly my paternal grandfather, used to refer to Ticknall as being the home of a now-abandoned treacle mine.
+Still, my paternal grandfather used to make up all sorts of stuff.
+He spoke in a language that I never could understand.
+Nor could anyone else.
+Let’s just say he spoke very much in the vernacular.
+Although in his case the region in which his dialect was spoken was limited pretty much to his own house.

-The series in question was located around Ticknall and I did it one morning while we were up at my folks pad in Measham.
-The series had only appeared on the caching radar a few days earlier (OK, they’d been out since Christmas, but this was the first time we’d been going up there since then), and I noticed them just early enough to capture it onto one of my pocket queries and get it downloaded onto the GPS the day before we set off.
+The series in question was located around Ticknall and I did it one morning while we were up at my folks’ pad in Measham.
+The series had only appeared on the caching radar a few days earlier.
+OK, they’d been out since Christmas, but this was the first time we’d been going up there since then.
+I noticed them just early enough to capture them onto the GPS the day before we set off.

 I still found a healthy number of caches on the day but it was an unsatisfying and frustrating day.
 The whole series got archived about a week after I did it.